<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=178113&amp;fmt=gif">

 There is Still a Need for Security

-While non-secure interview rooms are often used to interview victims or innocent witnesses, there is still the potential that the interviewee could require restraint or need to be taken into custody.
+While non-secure interview rooms are often used to interview victims or innocent witnesses, there is still the potential that the interviewee could require restraint or be taken into custody.
 Therefore, certain security features should be in place, including CCTV camera coverage and duress alarms monitored by the police facility’s central control post.
 In addition to cameras, audio and video recordings of interviews may become necessary for evidentiary purposes.

 Balancing Security with Serving the Community

-Community openness is an important characteristic of today’s police stations.
+Community openness is an essential characteristic of today’s police stations.
 Especially in times like these, a police station should provide a comfortable, safe, and non-intimidating environment for people who need to visit the police department for any reason.
 By providing an environment that encourages cooperation with the police, citizens are more likely to be involved in helping to reduce crime in their cities and towns.

 A critical part of providing a safe place – safe for both the citizen coming forward and for the police – is to include security that protects everyone.
 The balancing act is to provide an atmosphere that encourages interaction while still keeping everyone safe.